Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Partition information**

-Open Partition Manager, highlight the device where Calamares installed distribution and take a screenshot.
+Open Partition Manager, highlight the device where Calamares installed distribution, and take a screenshot.

 - If a screenshot is not possible, take a photo.